Ask, Reason, Assist: Robot Collaboration via Natural Language and Temporal Logic: Appendix

 \subsubsection{Global STL Specification}

-Each robot is subject to global safety and actuation constraint.
+Each robot is subject to global safety and actuation constraints.
 For example, all ground vehicles must avoid obstacle cells and can only move one grid space in any cardinal direction):